peter88213/yw-table/README.md

 ## Development

-*yw-table* depends on the [pywriter](https://github.com/peter88213/PyWriter) and the [novelyst_matrix](https://github.com/peter88213/novelyst_matrix) and the [novelyst_retablex](https://github.com/peter88213/novelyst_retablex) libraries which must be present in your file system.
-It is organized as an Eclipse PyDev project.
+*yw-table* is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script

 ```
 .
-├── PyWriter/
-│   └── src/
-│       └── pywriter/
-├── novelyst_matrix/
-│   └── src/
-│       └── nvmatrixlib/
-├── novelyst_retablex/
-│   └── src/
-│       └── nvretablexlib/
 └── yw-table/
     ├── src/
     ├── test/